ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 {: #create-instance-template-using-terraform}
 {: terraform}

 After you know these values, use them to write the `ibm_is_instance_template` resource block.
-In addition to the information that you gathered, you must specify a name for the instance.
+You must also specify a name for the instance.

 The following example creates an instance template that is named _my-instance-template_ in the _us-south-1_ region and uses the _bx2-8x32_ profile.